 Customize your meta description.
 This is the content that shows up on Google’s search results pages.
 It should be a summary of what’s on the page.
 Its length should be up to 160 characters with an actionable verb like “read” or “discover” included.

 Include anchor text within your content.
 These will be words or phrases made into a hyperlink leading to another page on your website or a resource website.
 Consider linking to pages that rank well for the keywords you’re concentrating on.

 Optimize your images.
 If you have a photo attached to your blog, be sure to include keywords in the file name and fill out the alt text with a brief, keyword-rich description.

 Are you overwhelmed?

-If blogging seems complicated, confusing, or time-consuming, consider hiring Vervocity Interactive to do it for you.
-We have a professional writer on staff who is skilled at following our roadmap to develop the most interesting and captivating content for your audience.
+If blogging seems complicated, confusing, or time-consuming, consider hiring Vervocity to do it for you.
+We have a professional writer in Quincy, IL who is skilled at following our roadmap to develop the most interesting and captivating content for your audience.
 We get real results for our clients and take the pressure off!

-Call 217-222-1451 for a free, no-obligation consultation on blogging.
-We’ll sit down with you to discuss your unique needs and goals while pulling together a plan of attack for the future of your blog.
+Call (217) 222-1451 for a free, no-obligation consultation on blogging.
+We’ll sit down with you to discuss your unique needs and goals while pulling together a plan of attack for your blog’s future.